 Tips on Blood Sugar Levels

 The Diabetes Action Research and Education Foundation advises you to make a habit of eating smaller, evenly spaced meals each day.
 The foundation also says that ideally, no one's blood sugar should go beyond 140 mg/dL, even after eating a large meal.
 Beyond that, you've entered a possible pre-diabetic diagnosis range.
 When it comes to holidays like Thanksgiving, the Joslin Diabetes Center recommends that you plan in advance, prepare desserts with sugar substitutes and stay within your recommended calorie range.
-If you are pre-diabetic, the National Diabetes Information Clearinghouse states that prevention of diabetes involves eating fewer calories to lose between 5 and 7 percent of your body weight.
+If you have pre-diabetes, the National Diabetes Information Clearinghouse states that prevention of diabetes involves eating fewer calories to lose between 5 and 7 percent of your body weight.

 - "Readers Digest": Why Blood Sugar Matters